seeq12/eclipse-import-projects-plugin/README.md

 You can supply multiple `-import` directives to import multiple folders.
 E.g. `-import <folder 1> -import <folder 2>`.

+## Supported Configurations

+This plugin has been tested with Eclipse Kepler (4.3) and Luna (4.4) against Java 7 and 8.
+It will probably work with other configurations but they haven't been tested.

+## Building

+This plugin builds using Maven.
+It has been tested with Maven 3.2.3.

+With Maven on your path, execute `mvn package` from the root of the repository.
+The target folder will contain the resulting jar file.

+## Debugging

+You can debug this plugin from Eclipse using the Plugin Development Environment.
+Take the following steps:

+1. Create the Eclipse project files from Maven by executing `mvn eclipse:eclipse` at the root of the repo.
+2. Install the "Eclipse for RCP and RAP Developers" edition of Eclipse and launch it.
+3. Import the plugin project via `File > Import... > General > Existing Projects into Workspace`.
+4. Open up `ImportProjects.java` and put a breakpoint in `earlyStartup()`.
+5. Select `Run > Debug Configurations...` and click `Eclipse Application`.
+6. Press the `New` button to create a new debug configuration.
+Call it whatever you like.
+7. Click on the `Arguments` tab and add an `-import <dir>` directive to the `Program arguments` section.
+8. Click on `Apply` and then `Debug` and you should hit your breakpoint.

 ## License

 MIT License